Framework Integration

 return torch.relu(x + y)

-# Use custom fused operator
+# Replace with custom fused operator

 torch.ops.npu.fused_add_relu(x, y)

-5.2 Memory Optimization
+6.2 Memory Optimization

 // Inplace operator